 Sue Adler

-“For 25 years I have been privileged to be asked to photograph many of the world’s artistic and creative elite.
-The commissions took me to 25 countries on four continents.
-But for me, the real privilege was that although I was told who to photograph, I was never told how to photograph them.
-The freedom to interpret each subject in my own way was so liberating.
-I also applied that same freedom to my performance work where, once again, the images were of the most visually dramatic moments of performance rather than the dramatic musical peaks which, when stripped of sound and movement, do not necessarily make visually exciting imagery.
+For 25 years I have been privileged as a freelance photographer to photograph many of the world’s artistic and creative elite.
+The commissions have taken me to 25 countries on four continents.
+However, I felt the real privilege in all that time was, whilst I was told who to photograph, I was rarely told how to photograph them.
+The freedom to interpret each subject is very liberating.

 View all images by Sue Adler